Gopika-Anitha-Gopan/triphibian_movt/README.md

 # Motor.py
 Here, we are using Hardware Pulse Width Modulation for the control of speeds of the motors.
-So in the below piece of the code, I am importing the module called 'os' which connects my code to the terminal commands.
+So in the below piece of the code, I am importing the module called 'os' which connects my code to the terminal commands. **pigpio** is a python module which allows control of the General Purpose Input Outputs (GPIO).
 ```Python
 import os
 import time